 Frank Lloyd Wright Home and Studio in Chicago - one of the highlights of 8 Places to Learn Something New in Chicago (Read all about Chicago here)

-foto de Teemu008 (CC BY-SA 2.0) modificada
+Foto de Teemu008 (CC BY-SA 2.0) modificada

 Highlights of Frank Lloyd Wright Home and Studio